-Impact Scores Mission 💌 Operational Objectives  💌 Financial Objectives 🗾 Obligations 🗾 Definition 1.
+Impact Scores Mission ▼ Operational Objectives Financial Objectives Obligations v Definition 1.
 Negligible The mission would remain intact.
 Growth plan would be intact.
 No harm could foreseeably result.
-2. Acceptable This mission would not be perfectly achieved, but could be recovered within normal operations.
-Growth plan would be off target, but within variance.
+2. Acceptable Growth plan would be off target, but within variance.
 Any harm that could result would not require correction, repair, or compensation to make the harmed parties "whole."
-3. Unacceptable This mission would not be achieved, and would require short-term, unplanned efforts, resources, or investments to recover.
-Growth plan would be out of variance, but can be recovered within a fiscal year.
+3. Unacceptable Growth plan would be out of variance, but can be recovered within a fiscal year.
 Correctible harm may occur to one or few others.
-4. High This mission would not be achieved.
-If significant, unplanned efforts, resources, or investments are not made, the mission may not ever be achievable.
-Growth plan would be out of variance, and may require multiple years to correct.
+4. High Growth plan would be out of variance, and may require multiple years to correct.
 Correctible harm may occur to many others, or harm that can be partially corrected for a few others may occur.
 5. Catastrophic The mission would not be achievable.
 We would not be able to grow.
 We would not be able to protect others from any degree of harm.